-- Ecosystem services the project's contribution to augment ecosystem services such as soil fertility and yield, structure and water holding capacity, functional biodiversity and regulation of animal diseases and at the same time how to reduce the risks of long-term problems with e.g. pests, diseases and perennial weeds. - Adequate access to nutrients the project's contribution to ensure access to nutrients for the primary production e.g. through optimization of nutrient cycles/recycling. - Resistance to external pressure and change the project's contribution to develop production systems in which the individual elements mutually support and compensate for each other in case of unexpected changes in the environment and to resist pressure in the form of diseases/pests, climate changes and market fluctuations. - Technology and knowledge the project's contribution in the form of technology and knowledge that increase the capacity for observation/monitoring, prevention, decision support and control/management including the implementation of operational diversity in the form of multi-functionality, farm collaboration and/or integration of the value chain in order to ensure a natural foundation and financial profitability (social innovation). - Resource management and cost optimization the project's contribution to e.g. increased recycling/reuse of resources on the farm/company, implementation of renewable energy, resource-saving technologies and systems, etc.
+Ecosystem services - the project's contribution to augment ecosystem services such as soil fertility and yield, structure and water holding capacity, functional biodiversity and regulation of animal diseases while reducing the risks of long-term problems with e.g. pests, diseases and perennial weeds.

+- Adequate access to nutrients the project's contribution to ensure access to nutrients for the primary production e.g. through optimization of nutrient cycles/recycling. - Resistance to external pressure and change the project's contribution to the development of production systems in which the individual elements mutually support and compensate for each other in case of unexpected changes in the environment and to resist pressure in the form of diseases/pests, climate changes and market fluctuations. - Technology and knowledge the project's contribution in the form of technology and knowledge that increase the capacity for observation/monitoring, prevention, decision support and control/management including the implementation of operational diversity in the form of multi-functionality, farm collaboration and/or integration of the value chain in order to ensure a natural foundation and financial profitability (social innovation). - Resource management and cost optimization the project's contribution to e.g. increased recycling/reuse of resources on the farm/company, implementation of renewable energy, resource-saving technologies and systems, etc.